CMU-17-356/cmu-17-356.github.io/docs/assignments/FP2.md

     - For each team role that someone played on your team (e.g. frontend developer, backend developer, tester, project CEO, project manager, designer, etc.), do the following, one team role at a time.
 Note: your team probably had 5-10 team roles being played by its 4-5 team members.
         - **Analyze:** Fill out post it notes (as many as you want or have) silently with anything that went wrong with the actions of the people while playing that team role.
         - **Praise:** Fill out post-it notes silently with everything that the people playing that team role did right or did well.
-        - **Solve:** Cluster the post-it notes (complaints and praise) into topic categories.
+        - **Solve:** Cluster the post-it notes (analyses and praise) into topic categories.
 If you do this on a whiteboard wall, it'll be like affinity diagramming!
     - For each topic cluster, brainstorm together potential solutions (don't go too deep, but don't rule anything out).
 Brainstorm means listen to one another's suggestions and write them down.
 Do *NOT* shoot any ideas down.
 Brainstorming is supportive, even if you are the subject of discussion.
     - Assign each team member to a set of topic clusters and brainstormed solutions.
 Each team member should now silently flesh out two unique composite ideas for each topic cluster out of the solutions you are reading.
 It's ok to be inspired to come up with more, but try not to exceed three.